COMMUNITY SUPPORT SERVICES, INC

 ~the roles of different positions

-~references from people receiving supports and their family members, etc.
+~references from people receiving support and their family members, etc.

 Take your time, ask questions and research the agencies in which you are interested.